Terms of Service

 2.4 Suspension; Modification

-Notwithstanding anything to the contrary in this Agreement, Provider may, at its discretion: (i) suspend Customer’s or any Authorized User’s access to or use of the SaaS, or Provider’s provision of support services: (A) for scheduled maintenance in accordance with this Agreement; (B) to address any actual or threatened security concerns or harm to Provider, Customer Data, the Services or Provider’s other customers, (C) if Customer or any Authorized User violates any provision of this Agreement (any such suspension described in this Section 2.4(i), a “Service Suspension”); and (ii) Modify the Services.
-Provider will have no liability for any damage, liabilities, losses (including any loss of data or profits), or any other consequences that Customer or any Authorized User may incur as a result of a Service Suspension.
-Customer is required to accept all patches, bug fixes and updates made by or on behalf of Provider to the Services.
+Notwithstanding anything to the contrary in this Agreement, Provider may, at its discretion: (i) suspend Customer’s or any Authorized User’s access to or use of the SaaS, or Provider’s provision of support services: (A) for scheduled maintenance in accordance with this Agreement; (B) to address any actual or threatened security concerns or harm to Provider, Customer Data, the Services, or Provider’s other customers; (C) if Customer or any Authorized User violates any provision of this Agreement; or (D) as necessary to comply with applicable Law or a request of a governmental authority (any such suspension described in this Section 2.4(i), a “Service Suspension”); and (ii) Modify the Services.
+Provider will use commercially reasonable efforts to provide prior notice of any Service Suspension where practicable and to limit any Service Suspension to the affected portion of the Services.
+Provider will have no liability for any damage, liabilities, losses (including any loss of data or profits), or any other consequences that Customer or any Authorized User may incur as a result of a Service Suspension implemented in accordance with this Agreement.
+Customer is required to accept all patches, bug fixes, and updates made by or on behalf of Provider to the Services.

 3. Customer Responsibilities